-Supported decision-making is an alternative to guardianship.
-Instead of having a guardian make a decision for the person with the disability, SDM allows the person with the disability to make his or her own decisions.
+Supported Decision-Making is an alternative to guardianship.
+Instead of having a guardian make a decision for the person with the disability, Supported Decision-Making allows the person with the disability to make his or her own decisions.

 Supported decision-making promotes self-determination, control, and autonomy.
 It fosters independence.

 We all engage in Supported Decision-Making.
 We consult with family or friends, colleagues or classmates, mechanics or mentors before we make decisions.
 We may seek support to decide whether to go on a blind date, buy a used car, change jobs, renew a lease, or undergo cataract surgery.
 We confer and consult with others, and then we decide on our own.

 People with disabilities may need assistance making decisions about living arrangements, health care, relationships, and financial matters.
 But they do not necessarily need a guardian to make those decisions for them.
 A trusted network of supporters can field questions and review options to help the person with the disability make their own decisions.
 Supporters are selected by the person with the disability.
 They can be family members, co-workers, friends, and past or present providers.
 The individual should select supporters who know and respect his or her will and preferences, and who will honor the choices and decisions the individual makes.

 Supported Decision-Making isn’t amorphous.
 There is a structure and a process to it.
 But it’s also flexible, and can be adapted to meet an individual’s situation and needs.
 Also, it’s not done the same way everywhere.
 It varies from place to place and from individual to individual.

 People under guardianship do not have the right to make their own decisions about important matters.
 A guardian makes choices for individuals about major life issues including personal health care, finances, whether to marry and raise a family, with whom to associate, and other day-to-day decisions.

 Guardianship can be a form of invisible institutionalization.